d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

-Following standard assumptions, we choose a noise term $\epsilon$ that obeys a normal distribution with mean of $0$, and in this example, we'll set the its standard deviation to $0.01$.
+Following standard assumptions, we choose a noise term $\epsilon$ that obeys a normal distribution with mean of $0$, and in this example, we'll set its standard deviation to $0.01$.
 The following code generates our synthetic dataset:

 ```{.python .input  n=2}